heathermiller/dist-prog-book/chapter/8/big-data.md

 </figure>

-The query is first submitted via CLI/web UI/any other interface.
-The query undergoes all the compiler phases as explained above to form an optimized DAG of MapReduce and hdfs tasks which the execution engine executes in its correct order using Hadoop.
+The query is first submitted via CLI/the web UI/any other interface.
+The query undergoes all the compiler phases as explained above to form an optimized DAG of MapReduce and his tasks which the execution engine executes in its correct order using Hadoop.

-Some of the important opimization techniques in Hive are :
+Some of the important optimization techniques in Hive are:

   - Column Pruning - Consider only the required columns needed in the query processing for projection.
   - Predicate Pushdown - Filter the rows as early as possible by pushing down the predicates.
-Its important that unnecessary records are filtered first and transformations are applied on only the needed ones.
+It is important that unnecessary records are filtered first and transformations are applied to only the needed ones.
   - Partition Pruning - Predicates on partitioned columns are used to prune out files of partitions that do not satisfy the predicate.
   - Map Side Joins - Smaller tables in the join operation can be replicated in all the mappers and the reducers.
-  - Join Reordering - Reduce reducer side join operation memory by keeping only smaller tables in memory.
+  - Join Reordering - Reduce "reducer side" join operation memory by keeping only smaller tables in memory.
 Larger tables need not be kept in memory.
   - Repartitioning data to handle skew in GROUP BY processing can be achieved by performing GROUP BY in two MapReduce stages.
 In first stage data is distributed randomly to the reducers and partial aggregation is performed.
 In the second stage, these partial aggregations are distributed on GROUP BY columns to different reducers.
-  - Similar to combiners in Map reduce, hash based partial aggregations in the mappers can be performed reduce the data that is sent by the mappers to the reducers.
+  - Similar to combiners in Map reduce, hash based partial aggregations in the mappers can be performed to reduce the data that is sent by the mappers to the reducers.
 This helps in reducing the amount of time spent in sorting and merging the resulting data.